About Logan Water

 Our Water Netserv Plan aims to:

-- provide strategic planning of water operations
+• provide strategic planning of water operations

-The DWQMP applies to all Logan City Council water distribution networks, from the receiving point of bulk treated water (from SEQWater) to customers water meters.
-The plan makes sure that customers receive safe consistent and reliable drinking water to their taps.
+The DWQMP applies to all Logan City Council water distribution networks, from the receiving point of bulk treated water (from Seqwater) to customers’ water meters.
+The Plan makes sure that customers receive safe consistent and reliable drinking water to their taps.

-The DWQMP makes sure that we meet our responsibilities under the Public Health Regulation 2005.
+The DWQMP ensures that we meet our responsibilities under the Water Supply (Safety and Reliability) Act 2008 and Public Health Regulation 2018.

 For more information please download: